-7.26 System control
+7.25 System control

-7.26.1 Reset
+7.25.1 Reset

-Reset has four sources on the LPC2470: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
+Reset has four sources on the LPC2420/2460: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
 The RESET pin is a Schmitt trigger input pin.
-Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the wake-up timer (see description in Section 7.25.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, and a fixed number of clocks have passed.
+Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the wake-up timer (see description in Section 7.24.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, and a fixed number of clocks have passed.

-Once the internal reset is removed, all of the processor and peripheral registers have been initialized to predetermined values and the LPC2470 continues with booting from an external static memory.
+Once the internal reset is removed, all of the processor and peripheral registers have been initialized to predetermined values and the LPC2420/2460 continues with booting from an external static memory.

-7.26.2 Boot process
+7.25.2 Boot process

-The processor always boots from the off-chip static memory bank 1, executing code from address 0x8100 0000 (see Table 5 "LPC2470 memory usage and details").
+The processor always boots from the off-chip static memory bank 1, executing code from address 0x8100 0000 (see Table 5 "LPC2420/2460 memory usage and details").
 During the boot process initiated by POR, the boot pins P3[15]/D15 and P3[14]/D14 are sampled, and the external memory banks 0 and 1 are configured with the same data bus width.
 The data bus width is determined by the setting of the two boot pins.
 Unused address pins are configured as GPIO.
-See Section 14.2 "Suggested boot memory interface solutions" for address and data bus interface details.
+See Section 14.1 "Suggested boot memory interface solutions" for an example of address and data bus interfacing.